English Bulldog vs English Cocker Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Bulldog has a typical lifespan of 8-10 years, while English Cocker Spaniel lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-English Bulldog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-English Cocker Spaniel faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+English Bulldog is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+English Cocker Spaniel faces its own health challenges including joint-related conditions and other breed-specific health issues.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health